Get your EIN in as fast as 7 business days. Apply now for $49

 4-Step Format Validation

-To verify an EIN format, check these four criteria.
 First, the number must contain exactly 9 digits.
 Second, it must be formatted as XX-XXXXXXX with a single hyphen after the second digit.
 Third, the first two digits must fall within a valid IRS prefix range (01-06, 10-16, 20-27, 30-38, 40-48, 50-58, 60-68, 71-77, 80-88, or 90-99).
-Fourth, the number should not start with 00 or 07-09, as these are not assigned prefixes.
+Fourth, the number must not start with 00 or 07-09, as these are not assigned prefixes.

 Hyphenated vs Digits-Only Entry